ZhengWeihuaYNU/IGCLAPS/README.md

 Just run
 `python main.py
 `
-in a command line.
+in a command line or run test.ipynb.

-For your own data, please make sure that the data is stored in h5 format, containing X as a cell * gene raw count matrix and Y as the real cell type labels.
+For your own data, please make sure that the data is stored in .txt format containing raw count matrix with cells as rows and genes as columns.